 Underwood made his Broadway debut as Stanley in A Streetcar Named Desire, and his Shakespeare credits also include Measure for Measure.
 His screen work includes "In Treatment," "L.A.
 Law," "Sex and the City," "The Trip to Bountiful," "The New Adventures of Old Christine," "Deep Impact" and "Gattaca."

+"House of Cards" star Connolly has appeared Off-Broadway in King Lear and the 2011 Shakespeare in the Park productions of All's Well That Ends Well and Measure for Measure.
+Her film work includes "Revolutionary Road" and "The Cabin in the Woods."
 Here's how the production is billed: "Despite the prejudices in Venice, the brilliant general Othello excels both on the battlefield and in the halls of state.
 But when he marries Desdemona, his envious lieutenant Iago sets in motion a diabolical plan to destroy him."

 "I'm honored and excited to welcome the great Blair Underwood to the Old Globe family," Edelstein said in a statement.
 "He is a distinguished stage actor whose intensity and charisma will give us a majestic and magnetic Othello.
 That he joins a company already boasting the luminaries Richard Thomas and Kristen Connolly is truly for me an embarrassment of riches."